2023 Best Communication & Media Studies Schools in Washington

 On average, communications graduates from UW Bothell take out $16,680 in student loans while working on their degree.
 This translates to an average monthly loan payment of $224, based on a 10-year repayment plan.

-The excellent programs at Seattle University helped the school earn the #4 place on this year’s ranking of the best communication and media studies schools in Washington.
-Located in the city of Seattle, Seattle U is a private not-for-profit college with a moderately-sized student population.
+Out of the 13 schools in Washington that were part of this year’s ranking, Seattle University landed the # 4 spot on the list.
+Located in the large city of Seattle, Seattle U is a private not-for-profit college with a moderately-sized student population.

 After completing their degree, communications graduates from Seattle U carry an average student debtload of $19,712.